Mr-Bossman/SD_Swap/README.md

 ### Software
-To swap the SD card between the host PC and the SBC you run `./swap.sh 0` or `./swap.sh 1`.
+To swap the SD card between the host PC and the SBC you run `sdswap 0` or `sdswap 1`.

  `1` is the host PC while `0` is the SBC.
 You can also chose which device to use if you have multiple attached.
-To do this run `./swap.sh 1` to print the found devices and type `./swap.sh 1-4 1` or another USB number.
+To do this run `sdswap 1` to print the found devices and type `sdswap 1-4 1` or another USB number.
 I have future plans to write this script for Windows and OSX.

 ```
-$ ./swap.sh -h
+$ sdswap -h

 To switch the SD card to USB run:
-./swap.sh 1
+sdswap 1
 To switch the SD card to SBC run:
-./swap.sh 0
+sdswap 0
+To print the block dev run:
+sdswap p

 If you have multiple devices run either of the above.
 Then run with the last param the same as above:
-./swap.sh $(Your USB number) 0
+sdswap $(Your USB number) 0

+NOTE:
+When printing the block device the script waits until the device exists

 Examples:
-# ./swap.sh 0
+# sdswap 0
 Uisng device /sys/bus/usb/devices/3-4

-# ./swap.sh 0
+# sdswap 0
 Uisng device /sys/bus/usb/devices/3-4
 Already off.

+# sdswap p
+/dev/sda

-# ./swap.sh 0
+# sdswap 0
 Multiple devices found!
 Pass a usb number as param 1...
 Usb num: 3-4
 Usb num: 3-1

-# ./swap.sh 3-1 0
+# sdswap 3-1 0
 Uisng device /sys/bus/usb/devices/3-1
 ```